Control Charts for p. In Exercises 5–12, use the given process da... | Channels for Pearson+

 Out-of-Control Criteria

-Out-of-control criteria are specific rules used to determine if a process is exhibiting unusual variation that may require intervention.
+Out-of-control criteria are specific rules used to identify when a process is exhibiting unusual variation that may indicate a problem.
 Common criteria include points falling outside control limits, a run of consecutive points above or below the centerline, or a trend of increasing or decreasing values.
-Identifying these criteria helps in diagnosing issues in the production process.
+Identifying these criteria helps in assessing whether a process is stable or needs adjustments.

 Recommended video: